jvanrhyn/package-scanner/README.md

 Info:   Version: 1.0.0
 Info:   Ecosystem: npm
 No vulnerabilities found for the specified package and version.
+Info: No vulnerabilities found.
+Nothing saved to database.
 Info: Raw API response written to api_response.json
 ```

+## Package Name Extraction

+The scanner automatically detects package names and versions from filenames.
+It has specific handling for:

+- **NuGet** packages: Correctly extracts names with multiple segments (like `Microsoft.AspNetCore.Identity.2.3.0.nupkg`)
+- **npm** packages: Handles packages with hyphens in names and versions (like `lodash-4.17.15.tgz`)
+- **Python** packages: Processes wheel and egg formats correctly
+- **Java** packages: Extracts Maven artifact information from JAR files

+If the package format is not recognized, a fallback parser attempts to extract names and versions using common conventions.

 ## Project Structure